thomasdebeus/colourful-facts/projects/Redesign-of-worst-chart-ever/redesign-of-worst-chart-ever.md

 On Twitter I stumbled upon this horrendous 3D bar chart.
 Looking at the data used it might have been made in 2005.
 Data visualisation as a skill was yet to be defined.
 Boy we have come a long way but this was even at the time truly bananas.

-Normally I describe in detail about what can be improved.
-However, this time I trust my audience to recognise the many pitfalls.
-Watch it, [PhillipDRiggs](https://twitter.com/PhilipDRiggs/status/949429633119748096) warns us in his tweet for "post-traumatic viz syndrome".
+Normally I describe in detail about what improvements can be made, this time I trust my audience to recognise the many pitfalls.
+Watch it though, [PhillipDRiggs](https://twitter.com/PhilipDRiggs/status/949429633119748096) warns you in his tweet for "post-traumatic viz syndrome".

+I do have [a write up on my Medium blog]() describing my redesign choices.

 Aquire
 ------